aleconcyber/aleconcyber.github.io/docs/splunk.md

 ~~~
 Does not modify the underlying data, just modifies the displayed output (so sorting would still work)

+## Stats command

+Use stats to see results of a calculation, or group events on a field value.
+Use transaction to see events correlated together, or grouped by start and end values.

 ## Transaction command
 ~~~
 | transaction src_ip